aabajyan/sqlc-gen-php/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/lcarilla/sqlc-plugin-php-dbal/releases)
+1. Download the latest release from the [releases page](https://github.com/aabajyan/sqlc-gen-php/releases) of this fork
 2. Add the plugin to your `sqlc.yaml` configuration:

 ```yaml